 Here are a few easy to take on board tips to help keep those email subscribers you worked so hard to get in the first place…

 Really know your subscribers.
 Before you even attempt to get anyone to subscribe, ensure that you are attracting the right people to your email list.
 Having just anyone sign up won’t be helpful in the long run as it’s unlikely they’ll stick around.
-Make sure the opt-in offer you put out there to attract people to subscribe is directed to your target audience and not just randoms.
+Make sure the opt-in offer you put out there to attract people to subscribe is directed to your target audience and not just random people.

 Personalise.
-Once you’ve built a list, it’s important to use your autorepsonder magic to personalise your communication.
+Once you’ve built a list, it’s important to use your autoresponder magic to personalise your communication.
 Including their name in the content is crucial and even personalising the subject line (but not always!) can help your message stand out in a crowded inbox.

 Send only relevant, purposeful and helpful content.
 When creating email content to be sent out in your list, itís important that it is targeted and something aligned to what they’re expecting to receive from you.
 It’s even wise to ask yourself, before hitting send: “Does this fit my target audience?”